What is dental marketing?

 - Add new Google Business posts on a weekly basis (Google likes to see new content).

-2.)
-Have an Professionally Designed Website
+Have a Professionally Designed Website

-In business, people will judge a book by its cover, and this is more so true for anything medical, dental or health related, in general.
+In business, people will judge a book by its cover, and this is more so true for anything medical, dental or health-related, in general.

 If you drive up to a new location, regardless of what services they offer, if the outside of the building looks sketchy, the chances of you going inside, even though you’re already there, drastically diminish.
 The same thing is true for your website.

 Now think about your website.
-The customer literally has zero reason to call your dentist office.
+The customer literally has zero reasons to call your dentist office.
 They’re just researching, and if your dental website looks sketchy, they can go ahead and mark your dentist office off as a “no”.

 Is Your Website Secure?